 Yes, we are all busy.
 We seem to derive pleasure in comparing “busyness.”
 What are we busy doing, exactly?
 Prioritizing within a never-ending list of priorities is challenging but necessary in order to stay focused on and potentially achieve one’s goals.
 Somehow, each of us can and do find time for things that are important to us, don’t we?
 Knowing what is the most important of those important things, however, can make a marked difference.

 It would be great if governments, using our hard-earned tax dollars to create a society they think we want — could think proactively, rather than reactively.
 Rather than constantly opening up the vault to support the result, how about proactively supporting society up front — eg. new and expectant parents, would be first on that list for me.
-Then maybe, just maybe, we wouldn’t need to increase budgets for crime-fighting, mental illness and the like.
+Then maybe, just maybe, we wouldn’t need to increase budgets for crime-fighting, mental health and the like.

 These societal issues certainly wouldn’t disappear, but perhaps they would not increase either.